rehashedsalt/randovania-appimage/README.md

 ## TODO

-* Bundle in Mono (God have mercy on my soul)
- * Use mkbundle with a myriad of arguments (right now I'm up to `-v --simple --no-machine-config --no-config --deps -L /usr/lib/mono/4.5`) to avoid having to bring in an entire runtime.
-Builds against host libc.
 * Make the .desktop file in the AppImage actually point to randovania
 * Improve these docs
 * Trim the heck out of the image, builds right now are like 200MB(!)